ggeop/Realtime-Recommender/README.md

 [![GPLv3 license](https://img.shields.io/badge/License-GPLv3-blue.svg)](http://perso.crans.org/besson/LICENSE.html)
 # :partly_sunny:Realtime-Recommender
 ## About the Project
-This application is a blueprint of a **realtime recommender** system with various functionallities.
-The recommender engine could host different models and different pipelines of data transformations.
+This application is a blueprint of a **Recommender Engine** with various functionalities.
+The recommender could support different models and different transformation pipelines.

 ---